Cultural Experience Program (3 - 10 Months)

 - Four reports to natural parents/agents.

 Upon consultation, other programs are possible.
-If your student is under the age of 14 years or you need a customized program, please contact the Coordinator directly.
+If your student is under the age of 14 years or you need a customized program, please contact the Global Engagement Manager directly.
 Contact Us